 New UK Immigration System

-The UK is introducing a new immigration system, that will treat EU and non-EU citizens equally, regardless of whether there is a no-deal situation in January.
+The UK has introduced a new immigration system, that treats EU and non-EU citizens equally.
 Note that this is only for new migrants from 1 January 2021.
 For EU employees already in the UK under the settled scheme you do not need an employer’s sponsor licence.
 They are in the UK under the scheme and will become eligible for settled status once in UK for 5 years.

 Under the new immigration system there are a number of routes available including Skilled Worker route, Global Talent route, Graduate Route and Tier 5 visas for temporary workers and freelancers.
 Note all need planning in advance.
 Further information on immigration can be found here.